obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 Tasks allows date searches to specify a pair of dates, `<date range>`.

-These searches are inclusive: the dates at either end are found by the search.

-There are several options to match the dates:
+There are several options to match the date ranges:

+- `in <date range>`
+  - will match the start date, the end date and all date in between.
-- `before <date range>` will match before the earliest date of the range excluding the earliest date.
+- `before <date range>`
+  - will match before the earliest date of the range excluding the earliest date.
+- `in or before <date range>`
-- `after <date range>` will match after the latest date of the range excluding the latest date.
+  - will match before the latest date of the range including the latest date.
+- `after <date range>`
-- `in or before <date range>` will match before the latest date of the range including the latest date.
+  - will match after the latest date of the range excluding the latest date.
-- `in or after <date range>` will match after the earliest date or the range including the earliest date.
+- `in or after <date range>`
+  - will match after the earliest date or the range including the earliest date.

 #### Absolute date ranges